Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control

 Cross-sectional smoke flow visualization in the spanwise-transverse plane was performed with a single horizontal smoke wire upstream of the wing.
 The horizontal smoke wire was positioned just above the airfoil’s stagnation point to visualize the flow at the edge of the shear layer.
-The horizontal smoke wire was installed \SI{9.5}{\centi\metre} upstream of the leading edge, as shown in blue in figure~\ref{fig:airfoil}.
+The horizontal smoke wire was installed \SI{9.5}{\centi\metre} upstream of the leading edge, as shown in blue in Figure~\ref{fig:airfoil}.
 The smoke wire length spanned slightly larger than the SJA array.
 Figure~\ref{fig:airfoil} shows how the horizontal wire (blue dashed line) is installed between two vertical support wires (yellow dash-dot lines).
 The horizontal wire was kept taut by making it slightly shorter than the distance between the vertical support wires so that they bowed inward.
 This also helped ensure the horizontal wire remained in the same position across all tests.
 The wire was coated with oil and then heated resistively to generate smoke streaks.
-A laser sheet, oriented perpendicular to the flow, illuminated the generated smoke at the trailing edge, providing a sectional visualization of the shear layer boundary (figure~\ref{fig:laser_sheet_setup}).
+A laser sheet, oriented perpendicular to the flow, illuminated the generated smoke at the trailing edge, providing a sectional visualization of the shear layer boundary (Figure~\ref{fig:laser_sheet_setup}).
 A Nikon D7000 DSLR camera downstream of the airfoil and test section was used to image the smoke streaks.
 The camera was operated in burst mode, capturing up to six images per second, facilitating the capture of the smoke visualization at peak density.
 A long exposure time of 1/6~\unit{\second} (2.8 convective timescales) was used to provide a sense of the mean flow while capturing unsteady areas highlighted by motion blur.
+Additionally, for each control case, 3–6 images were captured in which the attached region was clearly defined.
+Minimal variability was observed across these images; the shape and extent of the attached region remained consistent, with differences smaller than the thickness of the illuminated smoke streaks.
 The camera was operated with an aperture of $f/$1.8, and an ISO of 4000.
 Additional details on the smoke visualization method can be found in \citet{Machado2024b,Machado2024a}.